zhaofeng0019/nginx-upstream-dynamic-resolve-servers/README.md

 Not like a typical nginx third part module, to using this module, you may have to do some modification in native nginx code, trust me, it's harmless and just a little.

-Thanks for Nick Muerdter, Wandenberg Peixoto.
+Thanks for Nick Muerdter, Wandenberg Peixoto,Edward Riede.